Back icon

 Views icon

-An order book is an indispensable tool that facilitates transparent trading by recording live buy and sell orders within a marketplace for a given asset class, such as stocks, bonds, currencies, or cryptocurrencies.
-The core functionality of an order book involves dynamically capturing and organizing data about the price and quantity of buy and sell orders in real time.
+Recording live buy and sell orders within a marketplace for a certain asset class—stocks, bonds, currencies, or cryptocurrencies—an order book is a necessary instrument that promotes transparent trading.
+An order book’s basic purpose is to dynamically record and arrange real-time data on purchase and sell order pricing and quantity.
 This continuous update provides traders and investors with a clear, immediate snapshot of the market’s supply and demand dynamics.

 Types of Orders in the Book